ST10444782/Tamagotchi-App1/README.md

 Feeding: To reduce hunger and improve its health, users can feed their virtual pet and with that you can see if your pet is full or not or if it needs to be fed, feeding the pet will also improve the pets health which also show if the pets health is down or up.
 Cleaning: A pet's well-being and health depends upon its ability to stay clean.
 To keep their pet healthy and clean, owners can clean the pet after it has played and you can also see if the pet is clean or not when you see if it is on 0 or 100  you will know if the pet is clean or not by checking on its values
 Playing: Having fun and interacting with your pet might make it happier and healthier.
 To keep their virtual pet happy and healthy, users can play with it, which will help improve the pet’s overall health.
-When playing with the pet you will notice that its hunger will go up and the cleanliness will go down, following the same examples as humans when you play you get dirty and also your overall health increases with your hunger going up.
+When playing with the pet you will notice that its hunger will go up and the cleanliness will go down, following the same examples as humans when you play you get dirty and also your overall health increases with your hunger going up.[Screenshot 05-06-2024 22 39 56](https://github.com/ST10444782/Tamagotchi-App1/assets/161002155/6a08fcf3-2d57-4310-aa88-a6eda7b1a17f)
 Features:
 1. Feeding: Users can feed their virtual pet to reduce its hunger and improve its health.
 2. Cleaning: Keeping the pet clean is essential for its health and well-being.
 Users can clean their pet to maintain its cleanliness and health.